ycrc/ycrc.github.io/docs/data/index.md

 ## Box at Yale

-**Capacity: 50GB per user.
+**Capacity: 50GiB per user.
 Cost: Free.
-15 GB max file size.
+15 GiB max file size.
 Sensitive data (e.g. ePHI, HIPAA) only in Secure Box
 Can be mounted on your local machine and transferred with [`rclone`](https://rclone.org/)**